 - Design and technology work together conjointly, and you can't just throw the designed static screens at third-party developers and expect them to make everything work magically.
 Making sure that the live product represents the designs accurately is half the job and sometimes more that requires close collaboration, meticulousness and… a lot of patience.

-An experience is when a company purposefully uses services as the stage, and goods as props, to engage every individual customer in a way that creates a memorable event.
+An experience is when a company purposefully uses services as the stage, and goods as props, to engage every individual customer in a way that creates a unique event.
 Commodities are fungible, goods tangible, services intangible, and experiences memorable.

 The Realms of an experience